slsa-framework/slsa/docs/provenance/v1/index.md

 <tr id="byproducts"><td><code>byproducts</code>
 <td>array (<a href="#artifactreference">ArtifactReference</a>)<td>

-Additional artifacts generated during the build that should not be considered the "output" of the build but that may be needed during debugging or incident response.
+Additional artifacts generated during the build that are not considered the "output" of the build but that might be needed during debugging or incident response.
 For example, this might reference logs generated during the build and/or a digest of the fully evaluated build configuration.

 In most cases, this SHOULD NOT contain all intermediate files generated during the build.
-Instead, this should only contain files that are likely to be useful later and that cannot be easily reproduced.
+Instead, this SHOULD only contain files that are likely to be useful later and that cannot be easily reproduced.

-**TODO:** Do we need some recommendation for how to distinguish between byproducts?
-For example, should we recommend using `localName`?
+**TODO:** Do we need some recommendation for how to distinguish between byproducts, such as using `localName`?

 </table>